canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 Voilà!
 That's the difference between `Func` and `Action`.
 Remember that they only represent the signature of a method.
 You can define or pass around the body later.

 If you want to know more about LINQ, check my [quick guide to LINQ]({% post_url 2021-01-18-LinqGuide %}).
-To learn how to use Insight.Datase, check [how to create a CRUD API with ASP.NET Core and Insight.Database](% post_url 2020-05-01-InsightDatabase %).
+To learn how to use Insight.Database, check [how to create a CRUD API with ASP.NET Core and Insight.Database](% post_url 2020-05-01-InsightDatabase %).

 _Happy Funcy time!_